18 Simple and Effective Strategies to Help You Motivate Employees

 2. Gamify Your Most Important Tasks

 Want a proven motivator for everyone, no matter who it is?
-Try a little friendly competition.
+Try turning work into a game.

 One of the coolest examples we’ve ever seen is actually here at SnackNation.